Eliastrana/PBS/README.md

-# Public Banking System
+# Private Budgeting System

-The Public Banking System is a accounting system that aids its user to a larger controll of their finances trough elegant and efficient tools.
+The Private Budgeting System is a accounting system that aids its user to a larger controll of their finances trough elegant and efficient tools.

 ## Authors